MicrosoftDocs/power-pages-docs/power-pages-docs/configure/planning-power-pages-project.md

 ### Separate development from production

 While Power Pages offers the ability to install more than one site in each environment, we recommend creating a separate environment from production to create and test new features.
-For more information, see [Go live checklist](../go-live/checklist.md).
+For more information, see the [Go live checklist](../go-live/checklist.md).

 ### Conduct user testing

 We strongly recommend creating a stable test site for internal stakeholders and early external testers.
-A test site will allow you to fine tune your development efforts.
+A test site will allow you to fine-tune your development efforts.

 ### Secure a custom domain